postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-security-rules.md

 ## Configuring rules for API definitions

-Postman applies security rules to your [API definition](/docs/api-governance/api-definition/api-definition-warnings/) and shows warnings about issues that might impact your definition's security posture.
+Postman applies security rules to your [API definition](/docs/api-governance/api-definition/api-definition-warnings/) and shows rule violations that might impact your definition's security posture.
 In addition to the rules turned on by default in Postman, you can [create and apply your own custom rules](#adding-custom-rules).

 To access the configuration page for API definitions: